A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Structured extensions over Stonean spaces

-The following definition of \enquote{structured extensions} is motivated by the article \cite{EdKr2021}, in which an operator-theoretic characterization of open so-called pseudoisometric\footnote{These are the building blocks for Furstenberg's famous structure theorem on minimal distal systems, see, e.g., \cite[Section 5.3]{deVr1993}.} extensions between topologically ergodic systems is shown (see \cite[Theorem 7.2]{EdKr2021}). \begin{definition} We say that an open extension $q \colon (K;\varphi) \rightarrow (L;\psi)$ of topological dynamical systems over a Stonean space $L$ has \emph{relative discrete spectrum} if $\mathrm{C}(K)$ is generated as a C*-algebra by its finitely generated, projective, closed, $T_\varphi$-invariant $\mathrm{C}(L)$-submodules.\footnote{By the Stone-Weierstrass theorem this is equivalent to saying that the finitely-generated, closed, projective, invariant $\mathrm{C}(L)$-submodules separate the points of the space $K$.} \end{definition} Notice that if $(L;\psi)$ is the trivial action of $G$ on a point, then Definition \ref{reldiscspdef} reduces to the usual notion of discrete spectrum for the group representation $T_\varphi$ as discussed in \cite{kreidler-hermle} (see also \cite{NaWo1972}). \begin{remark} While Definition \ref{reldiscspdef} can be written down for arbitrary compact $L$, it is probably not \enquote{the correct one} in the situation of a general extension $q \colon (K;\varphi) \rightarrow (L;\psi)$, see also Remarks \ref{remarkgrpext} and \ref{gap} below.
-We forgo a systematic study of structured extensions between arbitrary topological dynamical systems here as the case of Stonean base spaces is sufficient to cover the measure-theoretic applications of Section \ref{measure}. \end{remark} We use the representation theory of compact group bundles developed in Section \ref{seccompgrp} to show the following result on relative skew-product extensions. \begin{theorem} Consider \begin{enumerate}[(i)] \item a topological dynamical system $(L;\psi)$ on a Stonean space $L$, \item an open compact group bundle $p \colon H \rightarrow L_{\fix}$, \item an open closed subgroup bundle $p|_U \colon U \rightarrow L_{\fix}$, and \item a relative cocycle $c \colon G \times L \rightarrow H$. \end{enumerate} Then $q_c \colon (L \times_{L_{\fix}} H/U;\varphi_c) \rightarrow (L;\psi)$ is an open extension such that the union of all finitely generated, projective, closed, $T_{\varphi_c}$-invariant $\mathrm{C}(L)$-submodules is total in $\mathrm{C}(L \times_{L_{\fix}} H/U)$.
+The following definition of \enquote{structured extensions} is motivated by the article \cite{EdKr2021}, in which an operator-theoretic characterization of open so-called pseudoisometric extensions between topologically ergodic systems is shown (see \cite[Theorem 7.2]{EdKr2021}). \begin{definition} We say that an open extension $q \colon (K;\varphi) \rightarrow (L;\psi)$ of topological dynamical systems over a Stonean space $L$ has \emph{relative discrete spectrum} if $\mathrm{C}(K)$ is generated as a C*-algebra by its finitely generated, projective, closed, $T_\varphi$-invariant $\mathrm{C}(L)$-submodules. \end{definition} \begin{remarks} \begin{enumerate}[(i)] \item By the Stone--Weierstrass theorem, the condition in Definition \ref{reldiscspdef} is equivalent to saying that the finitely-generated, closed, projective, invariant $\mathrm{C}(L)$-submodules separate the points of the space $K$. \item If $(L;\psi)$ is the trivial action of $G$ on a point, then Definition \ref{reldiscspdef} reduces to the usual notion of discrete spectrum for the group representation $T_\varphi$ as discussed in \cite{kreidler-hermle} (see also \cite{NaWo1972}). \item While Definition \ref{reldiscspdef} can be written down for arbitrary compact $L$, it is probably not \enquote{the correct one} in the situation of a general extension $q \colon (K;\varphi) \rightarrow (L;\psi)$, see also Remarks \ref{remarkgrpext} and \ref{gap} below.
+We forgo a systematic study of structured extensions between arbitrary topological dynamical systems here as the case of Stonean base spaces is sufficient to cover the measure-theoretic applications of Section \ref{measure}. \end{enumerate} \end{remarks} We use the representation theory of compact group bundles developed in Section \ref{seccompgrp} to show the following result on relative skew-product extensions. \begin{theorem} Consider \begin{enumerate}[(i)] \item a topological dynamical system $(L;\psi)$ on a Stonean space $L$, \item an open compact group bundle $p \colon H \rightarrow L_{\fix}$, \item an open closed subgroup bundle $p|_U \colon U \rightarrow L_{\fix}$, and \item a relative cocycle $c \colon G \times L \rightarrow H$. \end{enumerate} Then $q_c \colon (L \times_{L_{\fix}} H/U;\varphi_c) \rightarrow (L;\psi)$ is an open extension such that the union of all finitely generated, projective, closed, $T_{\varphi_c}$-invariant $\mathrm{C}(L)$-submodules is total in $\mathrm{C}(L \times_{L_{\fix}} H/U)$.
 In particular, $q_c$ has relative discrete spectrum. \end{theorem} We first prove the following auxiliary result based on the famous Serre-Swan duality between locally trivial vector bundles and finitely generated, projective modules (see \cite{Swan1962}, and also Proposition \ref{SerreSwan} above). \begin{lemma} Let $p_1 \colon L \rightarrow M$ and $p_2 \colon \Omega \rightarrow M$ be continuous surjections between compact spaces and assume that $p_2$ is open.
-If for $E\subset \mathrm{C}_{p_2}(\Omega)$ the restriction $s|_E \colon E \rightarrow M$ is a locally trivial vector bundle, then
+If $E\subset \mathrm{C}_{p_2}(\Omega)$ is such that the restriction $s|_E \colon E \rightarrow M$ is a locally trivial vector bundle, then